MEROPENEM- meropenem injection, powder, for solution

 For anaerobic bacteria, the susceptibility to meropenem can be determined by a standardized test method.2,4 The MIC values obtained should be interpreted according to the criteria provided in Table 7.

 |S = Susceptible, I = Intermediate, R = Resistant|

 No interpretative criteria have been established for testing enterococci.

 Susceptibility of staphylococci to meropenem may be deduced from testing either cefoxitin or oxacillin.

 |Pseudomonas aeruginosa*||≤2||4||≥8||≥19||16 – 18||≤15|

-Standardized susceptibility test procedures require the use of quality controls to monitor and ensure the accuracy and precision of supplies and reagents used in the assay, and the techniques of the individuals performing the test.
-Standard meropenem powder should provide the following range of values provided in Table 8.
+Standardized susceptibility test procedures require the use of laboratory controls to monitor and ensure the accuracy and precision of supplies and reagents used in the assay, and the techniques of the individuals performing the test.1,2,3,4 Standard meropenem powder should provide the following range of MIC values noted in Table 8.
 For the diffusion technique using the 10-mcg meropenem disk, the criteria in Table 8 should be achieved.

 (Zone diameters in mm)

 Genetic toxicity studies were performed with meropenem using the bacterial reverse mutation test, the Chinese hamster ovary HGPRT assay, cultured human lymphocytes cytogenic assay, and the mouse micronucleus test.
 There was no evidence of mutagenic potential found in any of these tests.